Green Cleaning vs Chemical Cleaners 2026 We Tested Both From $4 on Real Stains

 Cleaning performance?
 In our testing, it handled grass stains, tomato sauce, coffee, and mud with no pre-treatment.
 On grease stains (motor oil, cooking oil), it needed a 30-minute pre-soak where Tide handled them cold.
 That's a 5% stain removal gap on heavily soiled loads, barely noticeable in daily use according to Consumer Reports testing.

 Who should NOT buy Seventh Generation, Mechanics, construction workers, or anyone who regularly comes home with heavy grease and industrial soil.
-For those loads, Tide's enzyme cocktail genuinely outperforms.
+For those loads, Tide's enzyme cocktail flat-out outperforms.
 Also skip if you love scented laundry, the Free & Clear line has zero fragrance.

 The Chemical Option